jamusch/PLEIADES_FEBEX/README.md

 The `TPLEIADESFebChannel`s store the data: e.g. `fRPolarity` (raw polarity), `fRTraceBLR` (raw trace baseline restored), etc. Traces are stored in `std::vector`s.
 The filling of the raw traces can be suppressed for performance reason by commenting this definition in `TPLEIADESRawEvent.h`:
 > \#define TPLEIADES_FILL_TRACES 1

-###Configuration and control with TPLEIADESRawParam:
-The class TPLEIADESRawParam is a TGo4Parameter that may defines the setup of the unpacker and may offer additional run control flags.

-The following flag is an example of interactive control:

->Bool_t fSlowMotion;
+## Configuration with `TPLEIADESParam`
+The class `TPLEIADESParam` is a `TGo4Parameter` that can be used to control the analysis without recompiling.
+We have also used it as a configuration script with which to configure the DAQ setup without needing to touch the inner workings of the code. **The DAQ setup needs to be correctly configured in `set_PLEIADESParam.C` before the analysis will work.** An example we have already seen is `fBoardID`, which is a member of `TPLEIADESParam` that stores the active FEBEX board positions.

-<- if true than only process one MBS event and stop.
+An example of interactive control is the flag `fSlowMotion`, which, if true, than only one MBS event is processed before Go4 is stopped.
 This can be helpful to debug data by printout in analysis terminal.
-When pressing the "start" button in Go4 gui, the next event is processed.
+When pressing the "start" button in Go4 gu, the next event is processed.

-Like all Go4 parameters, one can inspect (and change) the current contents of TPLEIADESRawParam in the GUI with the parameter editor.
+Like all Go4 parameters, one can inspect (and change) the current contents of `TPLEIADESParam` in the GUI with the parameter editor.

-### Configuration script set_PLEIADESRawParam.C:

-By default, the parameter values as specified in the source code of TPLEIADESRawParam.cxx are used, so one could change the setup here and recompile the user analysis.
-By means of the interactive parameter editor and the autosave file, one could override this though (however, old histgrams of deactivated modules will still be kept in the autosave file then)

-The script set_PLEIADESRawParam.C offers the possibility to change the setup without recompiling or using the parameter editor.
-If existing in the working directory, it will override both previous setups.
-To use it, please edit the values assigned to the parameter members in the script Then just "submit and start" again the analysis from gui, or rerun go4analysis batch job.

-### Checking the tree contents with ROOT macro

-To verify that event contents were written to the output tree, subfolder macros contains an example ROOT macro
->MyTreeAnalysis.C

-This will read first TTree of Go4 produced event store file and display the contents of fTrace vector for the 16 channels of one single frontend board (indices sfp=1, slave=1).

-To use this macro:

->root [0] .L MyTreeAnalysis.C++

->...

->root [1] MyTreeAnalysis ana(0,"/u/adamczew/go4work/go4-app/PLEIADES/Plejades.root")

-(please adjust example filename in second constructor argument)
->...

->root [2] ana.Loop();

-The contents of the febex traces are displayed for each event in a divided TCanvas.
+## Second step: `TPLEIADESDet`
+The second step is essentially an advanced channel mapping that takes the raw FEBEX like structure from step 1 and formats it into detector objects that emulate the detector.
+In most cases, it is intended that step 1 and 2 get run together and the 'raw' data (i.e. before trace analysis) is stored as the output of step 2.
+These steps were separated to help debugging and provide extra flexibility, but in 99% of cases you will want to implement the detector map.

+The `TPLEIADESDetEvent` class has `TPLEIADESDetector` objects, which represent the individual detectors inside the PLEIADES telescope, and `TPLEIADESDetChan` objects, which are the various channels of those detectors.
+In the default setup, the output should feature objects for 6 Si pad detectors, 1 DSSD, and 1 crystal stopper.

+The detector map is setup in `set_PLEIADESParam.C`.
+The following information must be given for each detector:
+- the detector name: e.g. "slot1_MSPad_17A"
+- the detector type: one of "SiPad", "DSSD", or "Crystal"
+- the position of the first p-side: e.g. "0x100"
+- the position of the n-side: e.g. "0x140"

+The code used for the channel map is a 12 bit word: bit 9/8 are for SFP, bit 7--4 are for Board slot, bit 3--0 are for channel position.

+## Third step: `TPLEIADESPhys`
+The third step is where trace analysis and any other complex event construction should be done.
+The idea is that after this step, the traces will be discarded so that light, minimalist data files can be used for the real physics analysis.
+The `TPLEIADESPhysEvent` object features `TPLEIADESDetPhysics` objects that represent the detectors but only have a single p/n side energy values and a position for simplicity.
+The goal of this step is then to construct those single values.

+In his code, Nik Kurz implements two filters to extract the pulse height from the traces: the bi-box filter (called `TRAPEZ` in his code) and a moving window deconvolution (called `MWD` in the code).
+These are basic energy filters and are implemented in step 1.
+Ideally they'd probably be done here instead, but moving that code is too much effort.
+Currently we use the `TRAPEZ` filter, but we should probably move to the MWD.

+In the present state of the code (as finished for my thesis), `TPLEIADESPhysProc` features the following functions:
+- `pStripSelect`: a function that searches for the active p strip and returns the hit location(s).
+- `PulseShapeIntegration`: a function that attempts to integrate the backside of the pulse, currently through summing the bins.
+- `stdSinSideEnergy`: the "standard" energy function for Si n side.
+Currently directly copies the FPGA energy.
+- `stdDSSDEnergy`: a function that adds the DSSD channels to get p and n side energies.
+Currently also uses FPGA energy.
+- `stdCrystalEnergy`: currently blank
+- `FillClipStatsHists`: a function that created histograms on the clipping statistics of traces.
+- `FillTOThreshHists`: a function that implemented 'time over threshold' for clipped traces.
+- `ExpFitPHRecon`: a function that attempted to implement an exponential fit pulse height reconstruction.
+- `ExpIntegPHRecon`: a function that implements an integration of the exponential tail of the trace.

+I should probably clean some of these up for a future release...

-## BUILDING and STARTUP:
+## Building analysis and startup

-To build it just enable go4 environment by calling
+To build it just enable the Go4 environment by calling

 > . $GO4SYS/go4login